-Building Awareness as an Institutional Advisor
+Building Awareness as an Institutional Financial Professional

 So, you officially have your own conveniently located office inside a bank or credit union.
 Any day now, a flood of customers that came in to open a checking account or make a deposit are going to step into your office and ask for help, right?
 Unfortunately for us, financial institution clients are opting to work online or another alternate method to bank.
-That makes the advisor’s job to create face-to-face introductions more difficult.
+That makes the financial professional’s job to create face-to-face introductions more difficult.

 In the spirit of helping you build your new partnership, let’s explore some fresh approaches to attract window shoppers and create awareness within your financial institution.